Saw palmetto grows wild in Florida's natural areas, but it's also a useful plant for home landscapes throughout the state.

-Known scientifically as Serenoa repens, saw palmetto is native to coastal areas of the Southeast and can be found growing as far north as South Carolina and as far west as Texas.
+Known scientifically as Serenoa repens, saw palmetto is native to the Southeast and can be found growing as far north as South Carolina and as far west as Texas.

 Planting and Care

 It's important to pick the right spot for planting, since saw palmetto can be difficult to move once established.
-Choose an area that will allow the plant room to grow and that will be far enough from walkways and children's play areas that the sharp leaf stems won't cut anyone.
+Choose an area that will allow the plant room to grow and mature.
+Position plants away from walkways, driveways, play areas, or any place where the saw-like teeth along the stems might cause harm.
+This plant provides a beautiful backdrop for mixed borders and works well as a privacy hedge or foundation planting.

 For more information on saw palmetto, contact your county Extension office.